-But whether you're out enjoying a picnic in the park, walking the dog in the woods or cycling through the countryside, if you’re an asthmatic who also struggles with hay fever, summer can sometimes be challenging too.
+But whether you're enjoying a picnic in the park, walking the dog in the woods or cycling through the countryside, asthmatics also struggling with hay fever can have a hard time in summer.

 And that's pretty common.
-Over 80% of people with asthma in the UK also have hay fever, and face the dreaded itchiness, runny eyes and blocked nose that typically go with it.
-Although some people just shrug these off as being ‘annoying’, these symptoms can unfortunately have far more serious implications if you're asthmatic.
+Over 80% of people with asthma in the UK also have hay fever and face the dreaded itchiness, runny eyes, and blocked nose that typically go with it.
+Although some people just shrug these off as being "annoying," these symptoms can, unfortunately, have far more severe implications if you're asthmatic.

 Why is hay fever a problem for asthmatics?

 When grass pollen levels are high, the risk of having an asthma attack can also be increased.
-According to a survey of over 1,430 people with asthma in UK, 61% think that they are at a higher risk of having an asthma attack as a result of their hay fever.
+According to a survey from Asthma UK, from the 1,430 people studied, 61% think that they are at a higher risk of having an asthma attack due to their hay fever.

-If you're allergic to pollen and you breathe it in, histamine and other chemicals are produced.
-Your body then reacts to these by producing lots of mucus (hence the runny nose) which causes inflammation, often blocking your nose and constricting your airways.
+If you're allergic to pollen and breathe it in, histamine and other chemicals are produced.
+Your body then reacts to these by building lots of mucus (hence the runny nose) which causes inflammation, often blocking your nose and constricting your airways.

-In other words, pollen and hay fever can be really bad news for us living with asthma.
+In other words, pollen and hay fever can be terrible news for us living with asthma.

 Over the years, I've discovered a few ways to help manage my hay fever symptoms during the summer months:

-- Identify which pollen type sets off your hay fever.
-You can make a note of the month/days when your symptoms are bad and use a pollen calendar (as below) to determine when each pollen type is released.
+1. Identify which pollen type sets off your hay fever.
+You can make a note of the month/days when your symptoms are nasty and use a pollen calendar (as below) to determine when each pollen type is released.

-- Take hay fever medication to relieve your symptoms.
-By treating your hay fever, you'll not only soothe your itchy, runny eyes and blocked nose, but you might also cut your risk of an asthma attack.
+4. Talk to your doctor or healthcare provider about hay fever treatment.
+By managing your hay fever, you'll not only soothe your itchy, runny eyes and blocked nose, but you might also cut your risk of an asthma attack.

-Ask someone else to cut the grass!
-Avoiding activities that will trigger a flare up will save you trouble in the long run.
+5. Ask someone else to cut the grass!
+Avoiding activities that will trigger a flare-up will save you trouble in the long run.